Welcome to Biocentric: a community for people challenging the status quo and loving the planet.

 Why subscribe?

 Defending the land and advocating for foundational social change is not radical in the sense of “extreme.”
 It’s actually a reasonable choice.
-With this newsletter, I seek to mainstream biocentric ideas.
+With this newsletter, I work to mainstream biocentric ideas.

 But challenging the status quo will always be dangerous.
 The FBI has a hefty file on me.
 I’ve faced smear campaigns and been fined by the Federal Government for organizing protest camps.
 Right now, I'm facing ongoing legal action for fighting a major mining corporation that’s destroying a biodiverse natural landscape in Nevada.
 Last time I tried to get into Canada I couldn’t get across the border.